omidhe89/opti-megawes/README.md

 # opti-megawes
-An optimization framework for path planning of Mega-watt order airborne wind energy system
+An Optimization Framework for Path Planning of Megawatt-Scale Airborne Wind Energy Systems.